-- 22.Branded driver's license or other State identification.
+14. Branded driver's license or other State identification.
 FSORNA 1997 did not require a registrant to obtain a driver's license or other state-issued identification.
-FSORNA 2020 requires every registrant to obtain and to pay the associated costs for a driver's license or other state-issued identification, to report any changes to DSHMV, and to report to the sheriff when a driver's license or state identification is subject to renewal. § 943.0435(2)(b)3, Fla.
+FSORNA 2021 requires every registrant to obtain and to pay the associated costs for a driver's license or other state-issued identification, to report any changes to DSHMV, and to report to the sheriff when a driver's license or state identification is subject to renewal. § 943.0435(2)(b)3, Fla.
 Stat.
-(2020).
-Furthermore, her driver's license or other state identification must now display her status as a sex offender. § 322.41(3), Fla.
+(2021).
+Furthermore, the state-issued identification must now display her status as a sex offender through branding it with FSORNA's statute number. §§ 943.0435(3) & (3)(b), § 322.141(3), Fla.
 Stat.
-(2020).
-Because a driver's license is the document most frequently required to prove identity to the public, the registrant's public identity is fused with her status in even the most pedestrian transactions. - 23.Restrictions on internet use.
-FSORNA1997 imposed no restriction on a registrant's use of the Internet.
-FSORNA 2020 requires all registrants to report online within 48 hours their use of any Internet identifier or username in connection with person-to-person online interactions, excepting commercial and political speech. § 943.0435(4)(e)1., Fla.
-Stat.
-(2020).
-Registrants must also report online within 48 hours of changing or adding an email address.
-Id.
+(2021).
+Because a driver's license is the document most frequently required to prove identity to the public, the registrant's public identity is fused with her status in even the most pedestrian transactions.
+There is no empirical evidence to suggest that branding a registrant's driver's license with FSORNA's statute number reduces the risk of sexual reoffense or assists police in investigating or preventing sex crimes by registrants.
+Routine police checks of a driver's vehicle tag or her driver's license reveals whether the tag or license owner is a registrant.
+Many hospitals, schools and businesses that cater to children deploy software that alerts to registrant status in a driver's license check.
+Indeed, "[f]orty-one other states do not require any designation on the identification cards of sex offenders."
+Louisiana v.
+Hill, 2020 WL 6145294 1 (Oct.
+20, 2020), -- So.
+3d -- (La.
+2020). (emphasis in original), another indication that branding Plaintiff's driver's license is unnecessary to protect the public.